MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/manage-your-apps-in-developer-portal.md

    You can download the app package by selecting **Download app package** button from the **Publish to store** page.

 * **App package**: The app package describes how your app is configured that includes app features, required resources, and other important attributes in manifest.
+The app definition refers to the configuration and settings associated with the application.
 The Icon tab shows the icon used for your app.

 ## Test your app directly in Teams